NBISweden/sda-cli/README.md

 ### Download the configuration file

 Once your files are encrypted, they are ready to be submitted to the SDA/BP archive.
-The s3 storage requires users to be authenticated, therefore a configuration files needs to be downloaded before starting the uploading of the files.
+The s3 storage requires users to be authenticated, therefore a configuration file needs to be downloaded before starting the uploading of the files.

 The configuration file can be downloaded by logging in with a Life Science RI account:

 * For BigPicture use https://login.bp.nbis.se/

 The configuration file should be placed in the root folder of the repository.

+Alternatively, you can download the configuration file using the login command.

 ### Upload file(s)